 The general economic situation is affecting consumers’ purchasing behaviour and purchasing power in all of the Group’s market areas.
 Consumers’ purchasing behaviour is also influenced by digitalisation, increasing competition and changing purchasing trends.
 Rapid and unexpected movements in markets may influence the behaviour of both the financial markets and consumers.
 Uncertainties related to purchasing power and behaviour are considered to be the principal risks that could affect Stockmann during 2017.

-The Group’s revenue, earnings and balance sheet are affected by changes in exchange rates between the Group’s reporting currency, which is the euro, and the Swedish krona, the Norwegian krone, the US dollar, the Russian rouble and certain other currencies.
-Currency fluctuations may have an effect on the Group’s business operations.
-Financial risks, mainly risks arising from interest rate fluctuations due to the Group’s high level of debt may have an effect on the financial costs and the financial position.
-Interest rate fluctuations may also impact the yield related to the properties owned by the Group, and thus to the fair value of these assets.
-Financial risks are managed in accordance with the risk policy confirmed by the Board of Directors.
+Financial risks, mainly risks arising from interest rate fluctuations due to the Group’s high level of debt, may have an effect on the financial costs and the financial position.
+Interest rate fluctuations may also impact the market yield related to the properties owned by the Group, and thus to the fair value of these assets.
+Financial risks are managed in accordance with the financial risk policy confirmed by the Board of Directors.